↓

 A July summer event, featuring music, dance, poetry and over 30 artists displaying and selling their original work.
 Art show begins at 10am and festivities begin at 12pm.
 Free admission and a fun day for the entire family.
 Hours are 10am to 5pm.

-Director: Lauren Paige For Additional information write to the Northport Arts Coalition.
+For Additional information visit the Northport Arts Coalition website

 Join us for another exciting event in the picturesque Village of Northport, NY.
 This multi-disciplinary annual event is held in the Village Park at the foot of main street surrounded by the lush tableau of water, boats, trees, playgrounds and the old time Village feel of another, calmer and genteel era.